portagefilelist/client/README.md

 provided by the package `net-misc/bridge-utils`.
 [Try it](https://www.portagefilelist.de/index.php?fs=brctl&unique=1).

 ### How?
 Just execute `pfl` or use the network-cron useflag which installs a weekly executed cronjob.
-Systemd timer are currently not supported but planned.